PAXSTORE/paxstore-openapi-java-sdk/README.md

 <br>
 <br>

-## Intergrate with SDK
+## Integrate with SDK

-Update pom.xml add SDK dependency for your java project.
+The minimal JDK version is 1.8.
+To integrate with this SDK please add below dependency by updating the pom.xml file in your maven project.

 ```
 <dependency>